qubic/core/doc/contracts.md

       For example, your contract does not need to be prepared for 1 Million users right from the beginning.
       The size of data structures can be increased later with `EXPAND` events.
       Currently, the contract state size is limited to 1 GB.
-    - Until the QPI and the Qubic protocol are fully implemented, changing the code of a contract is possible even after the IPO.
     - See more details about how to develop the contract [below](#procedures-and-functions).
 5. Implement tests in GoogleTest framework:
     - Create a file for your tests in the directory `test`.